Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness

 “Nice, that is just luve’ duve Boet,” Andy replied smiling.

 So what do you recommend for nutrition Mathias?
-Red asks, We hear bambara, bunny chow, chakalaka, mealie, morogo, umngqusho, and rooibos tea is supreme.
+Red asked, We hear bambara, bunny chow, chakalaka, mealie, morogo, umngqusho, and rooibos tea is supreme.

-Mathias replied, “I always go for posho, meat, sausages, and buggers whenever I can.”
+Mathias replied, “I always go for posho, meat, sausages, and burgers whenever I can.”

-Sounds like a plan, said Red, Lead the way you are the man Mathias.
+Sounds like a plan, Red said, Lead the way, you are the man Mathias.

 “Rovos Rail here we come,” Mathias proclaimed, “To the dining car.”